alozhkin/OPD-2020/README.md

 We use Splash like page renderer inside Docker, Jsoup like parser.
 WireMock for Server mocking on tests.
 ## Installation
 ### Mac OS
+0. Instal [homebrew](https://docs.brew.sh/Installation) if you do not have it
 1. Install docker-compose using Terminal or use other methods described [here](https://pilsniak.com/how-to-install-docker-on-mac-os-using-brew/)

 ```